 A small amount of data on natural spread are available.
 In North America, there is a statement that beetles can fly "more than 10 miles" (around 16 km) in the original 1971 edition of a factsheet by Smith (which does not contain citations).
 However, when this factsheet was updated by Owen et al. (2010), the previous spread text was replaced by "Beetles fly, potentially for many miles" with no data on actual distances covered.
-Markrelease-recapture experiments were conducted in Wisconsin, USA.
+Mark-release-recapture experiments were conducted in Wisconsin, USA.
 Though only small numbers of D. valens were recaptured (5 individuals from over 300 released, less than 2% overall), the mean recapture distance was 0.55 km.
 Some individuals were captured over 1 km from the release point, and traps were located a maximum of 2 km from the release point (Costa et al., 2013).

 Spread in China was reported to be 20 km or more (Zhang et al., 2002), though the paper is in Chinse and of limited accessibility without professional translation.
 Later sources citing Zhang state that spread can be up to 35 km (e.g. Yan et al., 2005).
+There may also be a corridor effect as Gao et al. (2005) noted that most infested trees were found along the sides of roads, rather than in the centre of forests.

 For bark beetles more generally, there is often a pattern of variable flight distances within a population: many individuals only fly short distances but some will disperse much further (Jones et al., 2019).
 If this is the case for D. valens, it makes it more difficult to come to conclusions about how far beetles may be capable of dispersing overall.
 In New Zealand, dispersal of two species of invasive Pinus-feeding Scolytinae from the genus Hylastes was studied.
 Traps were set up in Pinus plantations and also at measured distances in the wider environment.
-The furthest capture distance from a plantation was over 40 km for both species.
+The furthest capture distance from a plantation was over 40 km for both species between spring and autumn.
 The greatest distance from the nearest Pinus windbreaks (i.e. smaller groups of host trees in the wider landscape) was over 25 km for both species (Chase et al., 2017), though there may have been occasional isolated host trees closer than this.